March 8 2023

 Why are there criteria based on the mandate?

-Organizations first undergo mandate-based evaluations, according to the specific nature of their mandate and the weighting system used.
+Collectives first undergo mandate-based evaluations by evaluation committees, according to the specific nature of their mandate and the weighting system used.

 How are research, creation-production mandates evaluated?